18+ | Commercial Content | T&Cs apply | Begambleaware.org

-Fast-forward four months and the Horners are bottom of the league with a single point and goal after four games.
-Sánchez Flores’ single-season at the helm, the new-old coach’s job is to pull Watford out of the bottom three and away from trouble.
+Fast-forward four months and the Horners are bottom of the league with a single point and just two goals after four games.
+Sánchez Flores' single-season at the helm, the new-old coach's job is to pull Watford out of the bottom three and away from trouble.

 Here are five burning issues the former Atlético Madrid head coach will have to resolve in order to do that…

 Most at Watford were sorry to see Sánchez Flores leave the first time.
 Short-tempered left-back Holebas was not.
 The Greek, who arrived from Roma in the summer of 2015 claiming the deal had been done without his knowledge, played in two of Watford's first three Premier League fixtures before being sidelined until December 29.

 That was – at least in part – due to Chelsea loanee Nathan Aké‘s emergence as the Hornets' first-choice left-back.
 But Sánchez Flores did not see eye-to-eye with the experienced Holebas.
 “I chose Holebas in the first match but his performance is not enough to keep him in the first XI,” Sánchez Flores said at the time.

 “In the first year I didn’t know what the hell was going on, I was sitting more in my house than in a game,” Holebas told The Times last year.
 “That manager did not like personality and character.
 He wanted robots who say ‘yes’ and that’s it.
 You couldn’t say your opinion.”